Supply Chain Roundtable

 Currently, about 7 percent of global large shrimp production is considered sustainable or improving.
 The large shrimp sector includes farmed shrimp, wild warmwater shrimp, and larger coldwater shrimp such as Argentine red shrimp and spot prawns.
 Species are typically larger than 100 shrimp per pound in body size.
 About two-thirds of global large shrimp production is farmed.

-Although wild-caught shrimp are not the main source of global supply in the large-shrimp sector, the US Gulf shrimp fisheries (contributing only around 1 percent of global production in the sector) are an important source near the United States, one of the major markets for large shrimp.
+Although wild-caught shrimp are not the main source of global supply in the large-shrimp sector, the US Gulf shrimp fisheries (contributing only around 1 percent of global production) are an important source near the United States, one of the major markets for large shrimp.

 Activity & Workplan